Day 43: Size

 - Tie your favourite tie using a very long rope, 15m or more.

 - Now cut a meter off and tie the same thing again.

 - Repeat a few times, as you feel you are getting closer to a comfortable length, reduce the rope(s) by a smaller amount.

-- Keep track of the length that were the best to tie with.
+- Keep track of the length that was the best to tie with.

 - Try with different ties, chest harness, box tie, frog tie, etc.

-- Repeat the exercise with ropes of different diameters, what size is your favorite?
+- Repeat the exercise with ropes of different diameters, what size is your favourite?